Colsai/DATA690_MATH_ML/Class_1_Notes.md

 5. Every week, I will send out some short reading assignments (<1 hr/week).
 Textbook blocks, tech blogs, and/or youtube videos.
 You are expected to read/watch those.
 6. You are expected to care much more about learning than grade.

+## Logistic Reg: Generalized Linear Reg
+Decision Tree fits better with non-linear data.
+Select Features?
+How?
+PCA (100) -> (10)
+Why PCA?
+Why 10?
+How do you do PCA?
+Correlation also reduces feature space
+- Corr(X, y)
+- Correlation Matrix to get a sense of relationships between independent/dependent variables.
+- Make sure in Pandas, number of features is less than 20.

+*Have to close the loop when you answer these questions*